Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 The Okanagan has a food and wine culture that’s hard to beat.
 Outdoor kitchens with built-in BBQs, counter space, sinks, and sometimes even pizza ovens are getting more common every year.
 Pair one with a covered patio and you’ve got an outdoor dining setup that works for family dinners and big summer parties alike.

-Budget $20,000 to $50,000+ depending on how far you take it.
+What you invest depends on how far you take it.
 The cover above is non-negotiable—without it, your countertops and appliances take a beating from Okanagan weather.

 5. Pool & Hot Tub Enclosures